loveencounterflow/arabika/README.md

 ````

 **(3)** Take note that **although you're writing code in an indentation-based language, you can anytime
-insert code that is bracketed instead of indented—`if x > 0【x += 1〓print x】` is a legal `if` statement
+insert code that is bracketed instead of indented**—it makes no difference to the parser whether a ststement
-in that language!
+like `if x > 0【x += 1〓print x】` was bracketed by the parser or by the programmer.

 [Indentation-sensitive syntax for Scheme](http://srfi.schemers.org/srfi-49/srfi-49.html)